kevinoliver/beesolver-rust/README.md

 Solves the [New York Times Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee).

-Their dictionary is not the same as the one included so you find missing words as well as extras.
+Their dictionary is not the same as the one included so you may find missing words as well as extras.

 ## Usage